Table of Contents

 Use professional-quality engaging articles and emails that reflect your excellence and attract more ideal clients and patients.

 Click here to head over to the Credible Health Blog Shop.

-How to create a blog post in 60 minutes
+How to create content in 60 minutes

 Minutes 10 – 40: Create.
 Go with the flow.
 Don’t stress over getting a minimum length.
-Right now focus getting a draft post ready.
+Right now focus on getting a draft post ready.
 Quality isn’t going to be 100 percent every time (unless you make it a huge priority or delegate it to someone else).
 Put something decent out there now, and use the steps below to make sure you don’t get into this situation often (or ever again).

 Minutes 40 – 50: Edit.